-If you have a functional background you cannot live without your map
+If you have a functional background you cannot live without your map and

-.
+filter.
 They are elegant, they are simple, they are one of the things

 which IMHO Java misses more.

-, the second being essentially a filter
+Perl has got map and grep, the second being essentially a filter

 (the name comes definitely from the Unix shell world).
 You start using